Hope after wildfire: Tiny sequoias could grow into giants

 “We are all in some ways responsible for these fires — the way we’ve been treating our planet,” Kogelsberger said.
 “The loss of the cabin was absolutely devastating, but the loss of the amazing ecosystem that surrounds it is just beyond compare.
 You know, you can replace a house, but you cannot replace a 2,000 to 3,000-year-old sequoia tree.”

-Residents were joined last week by a science class of 7th and 8th graders from Springville, which sits at the bottom of the mountain, to help plant 150 of the 7-year-old seedlings.
+Residents were joined last week by a science class of seventh and eighth graders from Springville, which sits at the bottom of the mountain, to help plant 150 of the 7-year-old seedlings.

 Teacher Vicki Matthews drove the school bus up the cliff-hanging road above the Tule River canyon and into an evergreen forest that first turned a rusty shade from drought or fire damage and then gave way to entire stands of black trees silhouetted against the snow.